These application forms assist corporations and other reporters to meet their obligations under the

 National Greenhouse and Energy Reporting Act 2007.

-Please note that the NGER Technical Guidelines have not been updated to reflect amendments made to the Measurement Determination for the 2018–19, 2019–20, 2020–21 or 2021-22 reporting cycles.
-During these reporting cycles significant amendments have been made to the Measurement Determination, including changes to methods, emission factors and global warming potentials (GWPs).
+Please note that the NGER Technical Guidelines have not been updated to reflect amendments made to the Measurement Determination since the 2017–18 reporting cycle.
+Since the last update, significant amendments have been made to the Measurement Determination, including changes to methods, emission factors and Global Warming Potentials (GWPs).
 The Technical Guidelines should only be used in conjunction with the

 documentasset:NGER Technical Guidelines 2017-18